tinunadno/c_ray_marching/ReadMe.md

 rendered image is saved to .bmp file in function ./IO/bmp_writer.c write_bmp_file it takes path for saving, unsigned char buffer
 (rendered image) and its size

-**some additions**

-in math additions now only vec3 and its basic operations

-in some_structures only linked list, that used for controlling freed memory, because some objects may share same shader or rotation structures, that are allocating separately from objects, and while frying memory, their addresses stored in linked list to see if this address is already freed

 **P.S.**